procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#objectmeasure"></a></p>

-Fires objects are selected for measurement.
-This event returns a Meshnode ID of the object selected fore measurement.
+Fires when objects are selected for measurement.
+This event returns a Meshnode Index of the object selected for measurement.

 ---